wp-plugins/football-pool/readme.txt

 * Prefixed all shortcodes with "fp-" (the ones that didn't have this prefix).
 * Line charts now show team names for a match in the tooltip.
 * Bug fix: ordinal numbers in the 'position in the pool' chart were gone.
-* Bug fix: if charts were disabled the plugin could break other plugins that use javascript (thanks AndresCZ).
 * Bug fix: the CSV importer caused an 'unknown index' notice for the new comments field for venues.

 = 2.1.0 =